How Much the Average Family Pays for Back to School Clothes and 9 Ways You Can Spend Smarter and Save

 - Local BST groups are cheaper than national ones.

-- You don’t see a lot of Carter’s clothing in these groups because Carter’s is so common.
-It doesn’t hold resale value well.
+- You don’t see a lot of Carter’s clothing in these groups because Carter’s is everywhere.
+Super common, it doesn’t hold resale value well.

 - BST groups are a great place to find cheap clothing from mall brands like GAP, Old Navy, and Gymboree.
 You can find these brands cheaper in BST groups than you would at any outlet store or any Once Upon A Child.